-Download and continuously review your child's progress on Skyward .
-Ensure your child has a Thomas Jefferson Student Planner/Passbook at all times.
+Download and continuously review your child's progress on Skyward. ' Ensure your child has a Thomas Jefferson Student Planner/Passbook at all times.
 (All students are given a planner/passbook.
 If the planner/passbook is lost a replacement must be purchased for \$5.)
 Volunteer in the classroom or on field trips.
-Arrange for parent-teacher conferences.
+Arrange for parent-teacher conferences on Skyward .
 Communicate with the teacher.
 Point out your child's strengths, likes, and dislikes.
 Share observations.
 Help the teacher get to know your child so that instruction can be tailored to the student's needs.
 Respond promptly when the teacher asks you to call or visit.
-Be actively involved in your child's course selection.
-Find out about tests.
+Be actively involved in your child's course selection .
 Find out when tests are given and how you will be informed of the results.
-Come to Parent-Teacher Association, Building Quality Management Team, and Back-to-School meetings.
-Attend special performances.
+Come to Parent-Teacher Association, Building Quality Management Team, and Back-to-School meetings (please visit our website for further information and dates). П Attend special performances.
 Encourage a minimum of thirty (30) minutes of reading per day.
 Establish and adhere to a regular bedtime.
 Establish time for homework and maintain a schedule.
 Emphasize the positive to encourage your child's best work.
 Know how much homework is assigned and what your child is expected to accomplish.
 Provide a quiet place to study.
 Turn off the distractions.
-Limit access to social media and computer
+Limit access to social media and computer use.
 Encourage positive peer-helping relationships through group study.
 Help organize a study group in your home, community center, church, temple, or mosque.
 Identify your child's strengths and weaknesses.
 Praise good performance; get help when there are difficulties.
 Reinforce learning with visits to museums, theaters, parks, and special events.
 Learning can occur anywhere!
 Monitor grades.
-Be informed of tests and quiz scores.
-Check Google Classroom and Google Sites for information on upcoming assessments and Skyward for grades.
 Be a role model.
 The school can help develop a child's talents but it is the parent/guardian and other involved adults who shape the child's attitudes and opinions about learning.
-Emphasize the positive things your child does. Ш Encourage your child to participate in extracurricular activities , clubs , and/or interscholastic sports .
+Emphasize the positive things your child does.
+Encourage your child to participate in extracurricular activities, clubs, and/or interscholastic sports.
 (Please see the form below).
+Encourage your child to take advantage of W.I.N.
+(What I Need).